kolaborateplatform/Hackathon/submissions/README.md

 ## Submission Process

-1. Create a new branch for your submission
+1. Create a new branch for your submission using the format: `submission/your-name-challenge-name`
-2. Find or create the appropriate date folder for your hackathon
+2. Navigate to the appropriate challenge folder (content-calendar, customer-support, or project-management)
-3. Create your project folder following the naming convention
+3. Create your project folder following the naming convention: `team-name-project-name`
 4. Submit your project through a Pull Request

 Please ensure you follow all submission guidelines outlined in the main README.